-ShaLeigh Comerford (Founder) Before dance, yoga was my first education.
-In my early childhood I spent a lot of time at the Prema Dharmasala Monastic Ashram where my older sister was in school.
-The school was founded by Sri Vasudevadas, yogi, disciple of Paramahansa Yogananda, and teacher in the Naqshbandi line of sufis.
-My mother was also a student of Paramahansa Yogananda and studied the teachings of Kriya Yoga.
-From an early age I was also introduced to the teachings of The Bhagavad Gita, The Upanishads, The Yoga Sutras of Patanjali, Madame Blavatsky, Edgar Cayce, Eugene Ferson, the Vedas, and learning sacred mantras such as the Gayatri Mantra – which speaks to the life force that is latent in everyone and is a big part of our teaching philosophy today.
-These teachings embody the philosophies, foundations, and beginnings of my physical practice.
+Yoga was ShaLeigh’s first introduction to the synthesis of philosophy and movement.
+Her older sister attended the Prema Dharmasala Monastic Ashram where ShaLeigh spent time in her early childhood.
+The school was founded by Sri Vasudevadas, yogi, disciple of Paramahansa Yogananda and teacher in the Naqshbandi line of sufis.
+Her mother was also a student of Paramahansa Yogananda and studied the universal teachings of Kriya Yoga.
+From an early age she was introduced to the spiritual teachings of The Bhagavad Gita, The Upanishads, The Yoga Sūtras of Patañjali, the work of Madame Blavatsky, the Vedas, and learning sacred mantras such as the Gayatri – which speaks to the life force that is latent in everyone and is a big part of ShaGa’s teaching philosophy today.